nolim1t/bitcoin-merchants/README.md

-My Curated List of lightning enabled merchants.
+My Curated List of bitcoin (onchain and lightning) merchants.

 Contributing
 --------------